jaspector

 All new construction and most additions, alterations, and renovations.
 The city's brochure also lists decks, accessory structures, pools, grading and grubbing, and all electrical, plumbing, and HVAC systems

+Not all construction work requires a permit in Auburn, GA.
 The following work is generally exempt: Replacement or repair of roof, siding, doors, or windows; Replacing kitchen cabinets; Replacing plumbing fixtures; Limited deck repairs such as replacing decking, rails, and steps; Fencing in rear or side yard up to 8 feet; Painting, sheetrock, or flooring; Manufactured accessory structures smaller than 8 by 12 feet require an affidavit rather than a full permit.
+When in doubt, confirm with the local building department before starting work.